cosmos/sdk-tutorials/voter-legacy/index.md

 };
 ```

-For our PollForm we need to create a new directory `components` in our `vue/src/` path.
-In this directory we create a new file `PollForm.vue` and fill our first component with life.
+For our PollForm, you need to create a new directory `components` in your `vue/src/` path.
+In this directory, create a new file `PollForm.vue` and fill your first component with life.

 ### `vue/src/components/PollForm.vue`

-We create our PollForm component.
-Which will have a title and two buttons.
+Create the PollForm component to have a title and two buttons.

 ```js
 <template>